All Products

 Data transmission encryption

 Tablestore allows you to use methods such as custom Resource Access Management (RAM) policies and access control policies to restrict the TLS versions that can be used to access Tablestore.
 A later TLS version provides a more secure transmission encryption algorithm.
 We recommend that you use TLS 1.2 or later.
-For more information, see Configure a custom policy, Use custom access control policies, and Configure an instance policy.
+For more information, see Custom RAM policyExamples, and Instance policy examples.

-Tablestore provides two storage redundancy types: locally redundant storage (LRS) and ZRS.
-If your business requires higher availability, we recommend that you store your data in a region where ZRS is supported.
-For more information, see ZRS.
+Tablestore provides two data redundancy types: locally redundant storage and zone-redundant storage.
+If your business requires high availability, you can choose a region that supports zone-redundant storage for your data.
+For more information, see Zone-redundant storage.

 LRS